gogins/csound-extended/README.md

   and even to build C++ pieces and plugin opcodes, from the editor.
 Believe me, I tried all the other editors, and this is the one that is both simple and useful.

-- `run_nwjs_application.sh`: Create a symbolic link to this script in your home dirctory to assist with running pieces written for csound.node that run in NW.js.
-This also requires installing the SDK version of NW.js and creating a symbolic link from the installation directory to `nwjs` in your home directory.

 - `silencio`: Create a symbolic link to this directory in every directory in which you are writing or running a piece that uses the Silencio library.